cabloy/zova/zova-docs/guide/essentials/scope/constant.md

 ## Define Constant

-Taking the module `a-demo` as an example, define the `Constant` of the module:
+Taking the module `demo-basic` as an example, define the `Constant` of the module:

 `src/suite/a-demo/modules/a-demo/src/config/constants.ts`